csiro-fair/marimba/README.md

 git clone https://bitbucket.csiro.au/scm/biaa/marimba.git
 ```

-In the future we are anticipating making MarImBA an official [PyPI](https://pypi.org/) package, which will be installable with `pip install marimba` and usable anywhere on
+In the future we are anticipating making MarImBA an official [PyPI](https://pypi.org/) package, which will be installable with `pip install marimba` and usable anywhere on your system.

 <a name="project-structure"></a>
 ### Project structure